NeleSchallenberg/meet-app/README.md

 **TESTS**

 - Render list of events
-- Render correct number of events
+- Render number of events

 _TEST SCENARIO 2: User should see a list of suggestions when they search for a city._